neuromorphicsystems/kairos/README.md

     cargo install wasm-bindgen-cli
     ```

-3. Compile and run the server (CTRL-C to stop it).
+3. Build the interface (CTRL-C to stop watching for changes).

     ```sh
-    cargo run --release
-    ```

-4. Open a second terminal to build the interface (CTRL-C to stop watching for changes).

-    ```sh
     cd ui
     npm install
     npm run watch
+    ```

+4. Open a second terminal to compile and run the server (CTRL-C to stop it).

+    ```sh
+    cargo run --release
     ```

 5. Open _./ui/build/index.html_ in a browser (the browser must support WebTransport, see https://caniuse.com/webtransport for compatibility).